geopandas/pyogrio/docs/source/known_issues.md

 We recommend the following to sidestep performance issues:

--   always download remote OSM data sources to local files before attempting to read
+-   download remote OSM data sources to local files before attempting to read
+-   the `use_arrow=True` option may speed up reading from OSM files
 -   if possible, use a different tool such as `ogr2ogr` to translate the OSM data source into a more performant format for reading by layer, such as GPKG